trustoverip/tswg-cesr-specification/spec/spec.md

 As mentioned above, one of the primary advantages of composable encoding is that special Framing Codes can be specified to support groups of Primitives.
 Grouping enables pipelining.
 Other suitable terms for these special Framing Codes are Group Codes or Count Codes for short.
 These are suitable terms because these Framing Codes can be used to count characters or bytes in a group of Primitives when parsing and offloading a Stream of CESR Primitives.
 A group of Primitives may be recursively composed into a group of groups.

-A Count Code is its own composable Primitive, and its length, therefore, shall be an integer multiple of four characters in the Text domain or, equivalently, an integer multiple of three bytes in the Binary domain.
+A Count Code is its own composable Primitive, and its length, therefore, MUST be an integer multiple of four characters in the Text domain or, equivalently, an integer multiple of three bytes in the Binary domain.
 To clarify, a Count Code is a special Primitive that does not include a raw binary value, only its text code.
-Because a Count Code's raw binary element value is empty and its length is an integer multiple of four characters (three bytes), its pad size is always 0.
+Because a Count Code's raw binary element value is empty and its length MUST be an integer multiple of four characters (three bytes), its pad size MUST always be 0.

-To elaborate, Count Codes can be used as separators to better organize a Stream of Primitives or to interleave non-native (non-CESR) serializations.
+To elaborate, Count Codes MAY be used as separators to better organize a Stream of Primitives or to interleave non-native (non-CESR) serializations.
 Count Codes enable grouping any combination of Primitives, groups of Primitives, or non-native serializations to optimize pipelining and offloading.

 ### Interleaved non-CESR serializations

 As mentioned above, one extremely useful property of CESR is that special Count Codes enable CESR to be interleaved with other serializations.
 Many applications use JSON [[spec: RFC4627]] [[spec: RFC4627]], CBOR [[spec: RFC8949]] [[spec: RFC8949]], or MessagePack (MGPK) [[3]] to serialize flexible self-describing data structures based on field maps, also known as dictionaries or hash tables.
-With respect to field map serializations, CESR Primitives may appear in two different contexts.
+With respect to field map serializations, CESR Primitives MAY appear in two different contexts.
 The first context is as a delimited text Primitive inside of a field map serialization.
 The delimited text may be either the key or value of a (key, value) pair.
 The second context is a standalone serialization interleaved with field map serializations in a stream.
 Special CESR Count Codes enable support for the second context of interleaving standalone CESR with other serializations.

 ### Cold start Stream parsing problem